Heidelberger Druckmaschinen logo

 Packaging Powerhouse

-HEIDELBERG is making a renewed strategic push into fibre-based and automated packaging, now its fastest-growing segment with H1 sales up 17% year-on-year .
-This market's growth is backed by consumer-goods demand, sustainability regulation and reshoring of packaging supply chains.
+HEIDELBERG is making a renewed strategic push into fibre-based and automated packaging, now its fastest-growing segment with H1 sales up 17% year-on-year.
+This market’s growth is backed by consumer-goods demand, sustainability regulation and increasing packaging intensity across both developed and high-growth markets.
 By integrating the entire workflow from digital printing to postpress, HEIDELBERG is strengthening its role as a systems integrator for brand-owner packaging lines.
-Its August 2025 Polar Mohr asset acquisition and partnership with Schubert Packaging in Brazil underline its move to extend service integration and full-value-chain control .
+Its August 2025 Polar Mohr asset acquisition and partnership with Schubert Packaging in Brazil underline its move to extend service integration and full-value-chain control, supported by continued investment in local sales, service and customer proximity.
+Q3 results show packaging-led sales growth offsetting softer order intake following a drupa-driven prior year, reinforcing the resilience of this end-market.
 As brands accelerate the switch to greener, automated production, HEIDELBERG is positioned to deliver a turnkey, scalable platform.

 A key catalyst is the ‘Paperization’ trend, the global shift from plastics to fibre packaging.
 Through its Solenis partnership, HEIDELBERG has begun industrial trials of barrier-coated paperboard solutions, advancing circular-economy adoption and differentiating its offering in high-growth FMCG and e-commerce markets.
-Momentum from the Labelexpo launch of the Gallus Five and Gallus Alpha systems, where orders rose 20% year-on-year demonstrating Heidelberg’s expanding dominance in sustainable label and carton packaging .
+Momentum from the Labelexpo launch of the Gallus Five and Gallus Alpha systems, where orders rose 20% year-on-year, continues to support packaging-led mix improvement despite a normalisation in overall order intake post-drupa.

 Defense Diversification

-HEIDELBERG is expanding into defense and security infrastructure as a long-cycle growth hedge, with its VINCORION partnership progressing on schedule and R&D funding already recognised in FY25/26 .
+HEIDELBERG is expanding into defense and security infrastructure as a long-cycle growth hedge, with its VINCORION partnership progressing on schedule and activity now clearly visible within the HEIDELBERG Technology segment.
 The collaboration targets power and control systems for mobile and fixed safety-critical platforms, directly aligned with EU sovereignty and re-industrialisation goals.
-Early-stage work is now expected to yield initial revenue contribution in FY26, with long-term potential of around €100 million once serial production begins .
+Early-stage work is expected to yield initial revenue contribution in FY26, with long-term potential of around €100 million once serial production begins.
 Defense revenues, backed by government contracts, offer counter-cyclical stability versus printing and packaging cycles.

-Through VINCORION, HEIDELBERG is building out its Technology segment as a higher-margin engineering hub, repurposing its automation and control expertise into “plant-like” defense solutions.
-This initiative leverages Germany’s strong defense industrial base and HEIDELBERG’s local supply chain, reinforcing its positioning as a Tier 2 supplier for both military and civil energy systems.
-While still immaterial to current revenue, the program is on track to deliver its first tangible contracts in 2026, marking a new structural leg of growth beyond print.
+Through VINCORION, HEIDELBERG is building out its Technology segment as a higher-margin engineering hub, repurposing its automation and control expertise into ‘plant-like’ defense solutions.
+Q3 reporting confirms improving profitability and order momentum within the Technology segment, reflecting disciplined investment and early operating leverage.
+While still immaterial to group revenue, the program is on track to deliver its first tangible contracts in 2026, marking a new structural leg of growth beyond print.

 Efficient Again

-HEIDELBERG’s turnaround remains firmly on track under its ‘Zukunftsplan’ programme, which has now concluded 100% of personnel agreements, locking in €80 million of annual cost savings by FY28 .
+HEIDELBERG’s turnaround remains firmly on track under its ‘Zukunftsplan’ programme, which has now concluded 100% of personnel agreements, locking in €80 million of annual cost savings by FY28.
 Efficiency and cost-avoidance measures worth €30 million are already materialising, driving margin recovery.
-The group’s adjusted EBITDA margin doubled to 6.4% in H1 FY25/26 (from 3.4%), with further improvement to 8.2% in Q2, reflecting higher capacity utilisation and lower fixed costs.
+The group’s adjusted EBITDA margin rose to 7.1% after nine months, with Q3 margins at 8.2% despite a tougher macro and FX backdrop, reflecting higher capacity utilisation and structurally lower cost intensity.

 Catalysts